Dyer Island Nature Reserve Complex

 The Dyer Island Nature Reserve Complex is a protected area off the coast of Gansbaai in the Western Cape, South Africa.
-It consists of 3 islets, namely Dyer Island and Geyser Island, and Quoin Rock that lies 25 kilometres away off the coast of Quoin Point Nature Reserve and Agulhas National Park.
+It consists of three islets, namely Dyer Island; Geyser Island; and Quoin Rock, that lies 25 km away from Dyer Island, off the coast of Quoin Point Nature Reserve and Agulhas National Park.

 Combined, Dyer Island and Geyser Island are a designated Ramsar site.